henil0604/filic/README.md

 ## Ideology

 This library aims to simplify how applications access File System via `fs` API.
-The FIlic API is really simple to use to make your experience great with File System API.
+The Filic API is really simple to use to make your experience great with File System API.

 Filic uses object oriented abroach to handle files and directories.